Raze97/Telegram-Survey-Bot/README.md

 ## Citation
 If you use our script, please cite it using the following information:

-Barthelmäs, M., Killinger, M., & Keller, J. (in prep.).
-Using a Telegram Chatbot as Cost-Effective Software Infrastructure for Ambulatory Assessment Studies via Smartphones without Restrictions Concerning the Operating System.
+Barthelmäs, M., Killinger, M., & Keller, J. (2020). <i>Telegram-Survey-Bot (Version 1.0) [Computer software]</i>.
+Retrieved from https://github.com/Raze97/Telegram-Survey-Bot

 > Developed by Marcel Killinger and Michael Barthelmäs,  supervised by Johannes Keller from [Dept. Social Psychology Ulm University](https://www.uni-ulm.de/en/in/psy-soz/)